camsaul/django-rest-params/README.rst

                colors__optional=True, colors__name='color_filter')
        def get_shirts(self, request, colors):
            # Handle API calls like these:
-           # /shirts?color_filter=red
+           # /shirts?color_filter=red          __name lets you use different name in function
-           # /shirts?color_filter=yellow,blue
+           # /shirts?color_filter=yellow,blue  __many lets you pass multiple values
-           # /shirts
+           # /shirts                           __optional will set colors to None if it isn't specified
            # /shirts?color_filter=black        ERROR!
 This will return an error stating black is invalid, and listing the valid options
            pass

 Options